 The artist’s reputation as one of Britain’s leading landscape painters was ensured after the Royal Academy exhibition in 1854 when Prince Albert purchased ‘A View of Llyn Dulyn, North Wales’ for Queen Victoria.
-When Percy’s work was widely praised at the Paris Salon his international status was similarly secured.
+When Percy’s work also garnered critical praise and public attention at the Paris Salon his international status was similarly secured.
 As the Gazette des Beaux-Arts said; “We are happy that Mr. Percy has today deserted Trafalgar Square for the Champs-Elysées.”

 Between 1842 and 1886 Sidney Richard Percy exhibited 73 paintings at the Royal Academy, 48 at the British Institution, 73 at the Suffolk Street Gallery of the Royal Society of British Artists, and a further 78 at various other principle venues.
-Because he achieved significant commercial success during his own lifetime spuriously signed copies and look-a-likes of his landscapes of North Wales and the Scottish Highlands are not uncommon, but a genuine Percy is unmistakeable.
-We always have fine examples of S.R.
-Percy’s Welsh and Scottish landscapes available.
+Because he achieved significant commercial success during his own lifetime spuriously signed copies and look-a-likes of his landscapes of North Wales and the Scottish Highlands are not uncommon but a genuine Percy is unmistakable.
+We currently have a superb, large work by S.R.
+Percy of Grange-over-Sands and the Cumbrian coast available.

-Works by Sidney Richard Percy are held in the collections of the Tate Britain in London, the Metropolitan Museum of Art in New York, and the Musée des Beaux-Arts in Montreal among many others.
+Today, works by Sidney Richard Percy are held in the collections of the Tate Britain in London, the Metropolitan Museum of Art in New York, and the Musée des Beaux-Arts in Montreal amongst many others.